Vending machine: Modern vending machines

 The first vending machine in the U.S. was built in 1888 by the Thomas Adams Gum Company, selling gum on New York City train platforms.
 The idea of adding games to these machines as a further incentive to buy came in 1897 when the Pulver Manufacturing Company added small figures, which would move around whenever somebody bought some gum from their machines.
 This idea spawned a whole new type of mechanical device known as the "trade stimulators".
 Coin operated gas meters could be found in the United States, Australia and England.
 This style of meter can still be found in some countries.

 Growth

 The vending machine industry in the United States is a multi-billion dollar sector.
 In 2023, it was estimated to be worth $18.2 billion, with approximately 3 million machines generating an average monthly revenue of $525.
-However, this is an average, and the industry is trending toward more sophisticated and automated vending machines, particularly in North America.
+However, this is an average, and the industry is trending toward more sophisticated and automated vending machines, particularly in North America and Japan.

 This trend is driven by the increasing demand for convenience and the development of advanced technologies.
-For instance, the hot food vending machine sector is valued at $4.8 billion and is seeing significant growth as robotics companies introduce automated solutions for dispensing pasta, burgers, and groceries.
+For instance, the hot food vending machine sector is valued at $4.8 billion and is seeing significant growth as robotics companies introduce automated solutions for dispensing pasta, burgers, and other groceries.
 The broader fresh food vending segment is projected to reach $8 billion by 2029, offering consumers more options for nutritious and convenient meals and snacks.